Open 9 a.m. to 5 p.m. seven days a week.

 Military Loan Program

-If you are a military organization (active duty, Guard, or Reserve) please consult Air Force Instruction (AFI) 84-103, US Air Force Heritage Program, Chapter 2 for information about how to establish a heritage activity and borrow items from NMUSAF.
+If you are a military organization (active duty, Guard, or Reserve) please consult Air Force Instruction (AFI) 84-103, Department of the Air Force Heritage Program, Chapter 3 for information about how to establish a heritage activity and borrow items from NMUSAF.

 Click here to view AFI 84-103